Isaacppp/A-Mock-Business-Recommendation-How-to-Optimize-Jim-Beam-Brands-Product-Portfolio-in-Iowa/README.md

 ![Price Distribution](https://user-images.githubusercontent.com/95849080/201589862-3e6bc764-6ad5-4ab8-8218-efe3e3d054c3.jpg)

-As most of Jim Beam Brands products (98.43%) are less than and equal to USD 100.
+Most of Jim Beam Brands products (98.43%) are less than and equal to USD 100.
 Therefore, I will proceed the analysis with the market that the price per bottle is ≤ USD 100.

 Plus, I want to see where Jim Beam Brands stands in each category, so I will be putting each category in a growth-share matrix.
 Therefore, I want to get “Market Growth” of each category and “Relative Market Share” next.